BuysDB/pysamiterators/README.md

 ### Prerequisites

-The only prerequisites are python3.6 or higher and [PySAM](https://github.com/pysam-developers/pysam)
+The only prerequisites are Python 3.6 or higher and [PySAM](https://github.com/pysam-developers/pysam)

 ### Installation
 ```